Why add captions to videos?

 - Save your changes.

 - Below the video preview, flip the caption switch to on.
-Now when you send out your video, it will have captions.
+Now when you send out your video, it will have subtitles.

-Now you know how to caption a video in Covideo!
-If you haven’t already, be sure to sign up for our 7-day free trial, no payment information required!
+Now you know how to add closed captions to video in Covideo!
+If you haven’t already, be sure to sign up for our 7-day free trial.

 How to Add Captions to YouTube Videos